Taking Photos Definition

 You can control both the quantity and intensity of light streaming into your home.
 If you need more light when taking photos, open the blinds, curtains, or doors to allow more light in.

-5. Taking Photos and minimizing or disguise clutter
+5. Taking Photos and minimizing or disguising clutter

 I often consider my home a character in my images.
 There are parts of this environment that I want to remember, such as my kids’ artwork hanging on the walls, their bedspreads, the stockings hung during the holidays, and such.